-Mikhail Gorbachev: It Appears ‘The World Is Preparing for War’
+Mikhail Gorbachev: It Appears ‘the World Is Preparing for War’

 Former Soviet leader Mikhail Gorbachev has warned that it appears “as if the world is preparing for war.”

-Writing in an op-ed published Thursday at TIME magazine, Gorbachev, who won the Nobel Peace Prize in 1990 for his role in ending the Cold War, writes that the most pressing problem facing the world is “the militarization of politics and the new arms race.”
+In an op-ed published Thursday at Time magazine, Gorbachev, who won the Nobel Peace Prize in 1990 for his role in ending the Cold War, writes that the most pressing problem facing the world is “the militarization of politics and the new arms race.”

 State budgets, he continues, claim austerity to sacrifice social spending, but easily back funding for weapons of war.
 At the same time, he writes of the buildup on Russia’s borders: “NATO and Russian forces and weapons” are now in close proximity “as if to shoot point-blank.”
 He continues: